SolarCity: Customer cancellation investigation

 The Securities and Exchange Commission (SEC) began investigating Sunrun and SolarCity in May 2017 and were looking into whether they adequately disclosed canceled contracts.
 "Some customers say they canceled contracts after being strong-armed into solar-energy deals" and there have been hundreds of complaints to state attorneys general.

 The federal government is investigating whether solar companies are "masking how many customers they are losing."
 The SEC is involved because "investors use that cancellation metric as one way to gauge the companies' health."
 According to the Wall Street Journal, "To generate business, solar companies have long relied on thousands of salespeople who knock on doors, make hundreds of cold calls and even trail people as they shop at retailers like Home Depot Inc., according to salespeople, executives and homeowners."

 FCC receiving radio interference complaints

 SolarCity installed SolarEdge inverter systems with a type of DC-DC converter called an optimizer.
 These systems cause radio interference as documented in April 2016 QST magazine a publication of the ARRL.

 Vermont projects without approval

-In June 2017, the Vermont Public Service Board found that SolarCity was implementing solar projects in Vermont without approval required by law.
-According to Vermont Public Radio, Public Service Board Chair Anthony Roisman sent a letter to SolarCity warning the company that it needed to get regulatory approval before installing solar generation equipment and attaching it to the state's electrical grid.
+In June 2017, the Vermont Public Service Board discovered that SolarCity was implementing solar projects in Vermont without approval required by law.
+According to Vermont Public, Public Service Board Chair Anthony Roisman sent a letter to SolarCity warning the company that it needed to get regulatory approval before installing solar generation equipment and attaching it to the state's electrical grid.
 Roisman wrote, "Over the past few months, my office has observed a pattern of procedural issues with net-metering applications being pursued by your company."
 Officials at the company worked quickly to respond to the issue.